elerch/aws-sdk-for-zig/README.md

 Tested targets are built, but not continuously tested, by CI.

-\* On Zig 0.12, riscv64-linux tests get stuck forever in "LLVM Emit object"
+\* On Zig 0.12, riscv64-linux tests take a significant time to compile (each aws.zig test takes approximately 1min, 45 seconds to compile on Intel i9 10th gen)

 \*\* On Zig 0.12, x86_64-windows tests have one test skipped as LLVM consumes all available RAM on the system